 Since the July 1, 2014 effective date of the Virginia Soil and Water Conservation Board's Resource Management Plan regulations, the Department has seen significant interest in program participation.
 Increasing numbers of agricultural operations are obtaining RMPs.
-Producers are installing an increasing number of Best Management Practices (BMP) without cost-share assistance, which can be identified and credited in the Chesapeake Bay model as nutrient and sediment reductions.
-Further, the Department developed processes for BMPs that are reaching their end of creditable lifespan to be verified as still functional in order to have their creditable lifespan extended.
+Producers are installing an increasing number of Best Management Practices (BMPs) without cost-share assistance, which can be identified and credited in the Chesapeake Bay model as nutrient and sediment reductions.
+Further, the Department developed processes for BMPs that are reaching the end of creditable lifespan to be verified as still functional in order to have their creditable lifespan extended.

-A legislative study, requested by the General Assembly in 2017, will be conducted to examine the funding, training, and resources needs, as well as explore new incentives, for additional development and implementation of Resource Management Plans.
+A legislative study, requested by the General Assembly in 2017, was conducted to examine the funding, training, and resources needs, as well as explore new incentives, for additional development and implementation of Resource Management Plans.
+The Department has implemented several changes to the RMP program in response to suggestions from members of this stakeholder group.
+Assisting agricultural producers to achieve RMP certification is a significant component of this year's contracts with RMP developers.
+Producers with an approved RMP were granted priority through a scoring bonus for cost-share funding.
+Additionally, eligibility was expanded for producers achieving RMP certification.